Using Secondary Data to Build Strong Extension Programs

 One way to select key indicators is to focus on measures that are commonly used by subject-matter specialists in your area.
 Variables that are used in published research that you read also should be considered.
 Finally, your judgment and experience will lead you to select relevant measures.

 The second step is to interpret the data.
 The meaning of the data can be clarified by making comparisons.
 One type of comparison is across time for the same unit.
-For example, comparing the number of home foreclosures in 2005 and 2010 with the number in 2015 can indicate the size of a client group that might need financial management education and whether this need is increasing or decreasing.
+For example, comparing the number of home foreclosures over the past ten or twenty years, or before and after major events like the Great Recession or Covid-19 pandemic, can indicate the size of a client group that might need financial management education and whether this need is increasing or decreasing.
 Another type of comparison is between units.
 Comparing the number of foreclosures in your county with those in a neighboring county or one with a similar population size can serve as a basis for determining a need.

 The comparison process leads to the third step: applying the Gap Model.
 The Gap Model restates the comparison in terms of "what is" and "what should be" (Israel, 1993).
 The latter is based on the data used for comparison and helps to determine the realistic potential for program objectives.
 The difference between the current condition (what is) and the potential (what should be) is the size of the gap (Figure 1).
 Applying existing secondary data to the "what is" section of the model provides a better picture of "what should be," helping to identify more clearly what still remains as a need.
 "Thus, the need can be clearly quantified, that is, the numerical value of the gap between the ideal or preferred condition and the current situation can be described" (Israel, 1993 p.
 3) and acted on accordingly.